U.S. Presidents Who Were Really Weird People

 Lyndon B. Johnson: proud of his dong

 While Lyndon Baines Johnson was well-known for things like his "War on Poverty," signing the Voting Rights Act, or escalating the war in Vietnam, one part of his legacy is decidedly more perverted.
-According to information from Robert Caro's exhaustive biography The Years of Lyndon Johnson, LBJ wasn't remotely shy about his bodily functions—or his private parts.
-If the need to pee hit him, he'd whip out his member—which he affectionately dubbed "Jumbo"— and let loose right then and there, even if "there" was the parking lot of the U.S. House office building.
-He even was known to give dictation to staffers while moving his bowels on his private office toilet, but there's no word if this practice included unwavering eye-contact.
+According to information from Robert Caro's exhaustive biography "Master of the Senate," LBJ wasn't remotely shy about his bodily functions — or his private parts.
+If the need to pee hit him, he'd whip out his member (which he affectionately dubbed "Jumbo") and let loose right then and there, even if "there" was the parking lot of the U.S. House office building.
+He was even known to give dictation to staffers while moving his bowels on his private office toilet, but there's no word if this practice included unwavering eye contact.

 Advertisement

-According to notes by book reviewer Marshall Frady, if another legislator walked into a public restroom while Johnson was finishing his business, he'd turn around while brandishing "Jumbo," exclaiming, "Have you ever seen anything as big as this?"
+According to Caro, if another legislator walked into a public restroom while Johnson was finishing his business, he'd turn around while brandishing "Jumbo," exclaiming, "Have you ever seen anything as big as this?"
 He also was fond of scratching or adjusting his dangly bits whenever the need struck, reaching ostentatiously into a pocket and unabashedly jiggling things around until everything was arranged to his satisfaction.
-So basically, it sounds like LBJ was a lot like our Uncle Earl—the one who can be counted on every Thanksgiving to drink an entire bottle of Canadian Mist before passing out pantsless on Grandma's couch while watching the big game.
+So basically, it sounds like LBJ was a lot like our Uncle Earl — the one who can be counted on every Thanksgiving to drink an entire bottle of Canadian Mist before passing out pantsless on Grandma's couch while watching the big game.

 George Washington: booze distiller and partier

-George Washington, the first U.S. president (just in case you forgot) lived in a time when drinking booze was both encouraged and pretty darn common.
-So it makes sense he would open a distillery at his home in Mount Vernon, Virginia.
-It may even make sense that it produced almost 11,000 gallons of whiskey in 1799, more than any other distillery in the U.S. at the time.
+George Washington, the first U.S. president (just in case you forgot), lived in a time when drinking booze was both encouraged and pretty darn common.
+So it makes sense that he opened a distillery at his home in Mount Vernon, Virginia.
+It may even make sense that it produced almost 11,000 gallons of whiskey in 1799, making it one of the largest distilleries in the U.S. at the time.
 So, this Founding Father was no teetotaler.
 In fact, many people have talked about Washington's propensity for adult beverages, including a pretty big bar tab he ran up at City Tavern, Philadelphia.

 Advertisement

 The Mount Vernon website is quick to quote Washington, however, when he talked about moderation.
-The story goes that Washington had a carpenter named Thomas Green who was a pretty hard drinker.
-The site says Washington told him, "An aching head and trembling limbs ... are the inevitable effects of drinking, disincline hands from work; hence begins sloth and that listlessness which ends in idleness."
-In other words, "up your tolerance, son."
-Washington didn't fire Green for being a raging drunk — dude just couldn't hold his drink.
-Washington could, however, and expected everyone else to as well.
-Also, while we're challenging expectations about our first president, you should be aware that that whole "chopping down a cherry tree" thing was a total myth.
+The story goes that he had a carpenter named Thomas Green, who was a pretty hard drinker.
+Washington allegedly told him, "An aching head and trembling limbs, which are the inevitable effects of drinking, disincline hands from work; hence begins sloth and that listlessness which ends in idleness."
+In other words, "Up your tolerance, son."
+Washington could hold his drink, and he expected everyone else to as well.
+Also, while we're challenging expectations about our first president, you should be aware that that whole "chopping down a cherry tree" thing was a total myth (one of the lies you might have learned in history class).

 Advertisement